 I have girlfriends that have struggled with wet hair that takes forever to dry aka low porosity hair, halfway through the school day when we were kids.
 My sister got up an extra hour early each morning before work to blow dry and straighten her hair because it is the opposite of mine: super thick, super dense.

 So, when my friends and readers ask these questions, “why does it take my hair so long to dry?” and “how long does it take for hair to dry?”
+I told them continue reading to find out.

 Table of Contents: